 The gas purging function is used when measuring the gas flow rate, or to purge the gas hoses of any air or moisture before starting to weld.
-It continues as long as the button is held pressed, and prevents voltage from being applied and wire feed from starting.
+It continues for as long as the button is kept pressed down, and prevents a voltage from being applied and the wire feed from starting.

-- Activation of gas purging performed in the main menu.
+- Activating gas purging from the main menu.